Graduation Rate Overview

-For the 2001 through 2004 entering classes, Rice's Federal Graduation rate for student-athletes is 85 percent, first in Conference USA as well as fourth among NCAA Division I-A Schools.
-The NCAA Graduation Success Rate (GSR) for the same group, which accounts for transfers while discounting those who leave in good standing, is 95 percent.
+For the 2004 through 2007 entering classes, Rice's Federal Graduation rate for student-athletes is 82 percent, first in Conference USA as well as fifth among NCAA Division I - Football Bowl Subdivision (FBS) universities.
+The NCAA Graduation Success Rate (GSR) for the same group, which accounts for transfers while discounting those who leave in good standing, is 92 percent.

-During that same time, Rice's Federal Graduation rate for African-American student-athletes is 93 percent (first among NCAA Football Bowl Sub-division schools (FBS) with the football team at 84 percent (third among NCAA FBS schools).
-The NCAA Graduation Success Rate for African-American student-athletes is 96 percent and for football is 93 percent.
+During the same time period, Rice's Federal Graduation rate for African-American student athletes is 88 percent (second among NCAA Division I - FBS universities) with the football team at 87 percent (third among NCAA Division I - FBS universities).
+The NCAA Graduation Success Rate for African-American student athletes is 93 percent and for football is 95 percent.

-In 2010, Rice Football was honored with the AFCA Academic Achievement Award for having the highest graduation rate in the country (100 percent NCAA GSR) for the 2003 entering class.
-The Rice Football team has been honored for its graduation rate by the American Football Coaches Association 20 times (behind only Virginia with 21) in terms of consistent excellence in the graduation of the student-athletes who compete in football.
+In 2010 and 2013, Rice Football was honored with the American Football Coaches Association (AFCA) Academic Achievement Award for having the highest graduation success rate in the country for the entering 2003 and 2006 classes respectively.
+The Rice Football team has been honored for its graduation rate by the AFCA 25 times (behind only Virginia and Notre Dame) in terms of consistent excellence in the graduation of the student-athletes who compete in football.

-The NCAA Academic Progress Rate (APR) is a statistic that measures the retention and eligibility of the most recent classes of student athletes.
-Specifically each student athlete on scholarship can yearly earn two points for eligibility and two points for retention out of four points possible for his or her team.
-For the 2009-10 school year, Rice's Academic Progress Rate is 987/1000 (usually reported as 987).
+The NCAA Academic Progress Rate (APR) is a statistic that measures the retention and eligibility of the most recent classes of student-athletes.
+Specifically, each student-athlete on scholarship can yearly earn two points for eligibility and two points for retention out of four points possible for his or her team.
+For 2013-14, Rice's Academic Progress Rate is 987/1000 (usually reported as 987).

 Bray and Sass Award Winners - Photo Gallery